Importers of agricultural, agrifood, wood products ans products of the sea, live animals or animal genetic material from the United Kingdom

 - Make sure your pet is accompanied by a health certificate issued by an official veterinarian in the UK, together with a proof of vaccination against rabies and a document proving your pet is identified.
 The health certificate is valid for 10 days from the date of issuance and has to be presented for import checks within these 10 days of validity.
 The health is valid for a total of four months within the EU and Northern Ireland.

-2/ If you are living in the EU (or in Northern Ireland) and returning from Great Britain to the EU with a dog, a cat or a ferret from the Great Britain to France after a temporary movement to Great Britain, you will have to be accompanied by a duly filled-in EU pet passport.
+3/ If you are living in the EU (or in Northern Ireland) and returning from Great Britain to the EU with a dog, a cat or a ferret from the Great Britain to France after a temporary movement to Great Britain, you will have to be accompanied by a duly filled-in EU pet passport (not issued in Great Britain).
 This passport must attest a valid anti-rabies vaccination and has to be presented for import checks.

 I am a UK citizen and work in a regulated profession subject to the oversight of the Ministry of Agriculture and Food